vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 at 3:54 PM.
 More details are at [2022-11-09-pfizer-covid-vaccine-updated-booster-dose.md](2022-11-09-pfizer-covid-vaccine-updated-booster-dose.md).
 I then did some shopping and finally left Walgreens at around 4:30 PM.

+## Friday November 11

+In the morning, I made a trip, first to Robert Silver Photography for my corporate headshot for Equator.
+My appointment was for 11 AM; I left my home around 10:15 AM and arrived a little before 10:50 AM.
+I left around 11:15 AM after finishing the headshots.
+On the way back, I stopped at Mancini's Sleepworld at 11:25 AM to buy pillows; I left the place at 11:41 AM and got back home a little after noon.